timescale/docs.timescale.com-content/installation.md

 ```

 #### Accessing your new database
-You should now have a brand new time-series database running in Postgres.
+You should now have a brand new time-series database running in your PostgreSQL instance.

 ```bash
 # To access your new database